Ellouzlab/ViruLink/README.md

 Windows and Mac OS support will arrive within the next few weeks!

 RNA virus databases require ~2Gb of RAM.
 DNA viruses, ~8Gb.
+GPU may lead to slight speedups, but not required!

 ---